Zete0/Guides/Video Guides/readme.md

 - This ended up being a giant list of guides I think should end getting made eventually.
 - It's hard to say which ones are top priority, as usually people have some reasonable game sense before they even know about reviews.
+- The list may seem rather long, but BAR is rather complex and there is a lot of details to go over.
+- I'm not 100% sure on the exact breakdown, especially when considering trying to keep the videos as short as possible

 - I think the stuff under 'Basic' is probably the highest priority
 	- I find even some of the reviews of people above 30 sometimes have trouble with